-Barak Matalon, the co-founder of Aspire, has served as a member of our board of directors since our spinoff from Aspire in 2014.
+Barak Matalon, the co-founder of Aspire, has served as a member of our board of directors since our spin-off from Aspire in 2014.
 Mr. Matalon currently serves on the board of directors of Lotym Holdings Ltd., Loty Holdings Ltd. and Aspire and is a member of Aspire's remuneration committee.
 Mr. Matalon holds a B.A. in Economics from the Academic College of Tel Aviv Jaffa in Israel.

 Aharon Aran has served as member of our board of directors since September 2019.
 Mr. Aran served as the Chief Executive Officer of TMF Media, Omnicom Media Group-Israel office from 2007 until 2019, and has served as the Chief Executive Officer of the Israeli Audience Research Board since August 2019.
 Mr. Aran currently serves on the board of directors of Aspire and is a member of its audit committee.
-Mr. Aran holds a B.A. in Economics and M.B.A. from Tel Aviv University in Israel.
+Mr. Aran holds a B.A. in Economics and an M.B.A. from Tel Aviv University in Israel.

 Laurent Teitgen has served as a member of our board of directors since April 2017.
 Mr. Teitgen currently serves on the board of directors of Ellomay Luxembourg Holdings S.à r.l., Linda S.A., Folia S.A., Lucas Investments S.A. and Agricultural Investment & Development S.A., and he is a partner at Fidelia S.A.
 Mr. Teitgen is a resident of Luxembourg and previously held positions with BDO, Intertrust, and TASL (now Orangefield/Vistra).
+Mr. Teitgen holds a Bachelor degree in accounting and financial management with a specialization in accounting review from Université de Lorraine, IUT Henri Poincaré.

-John E. Taylor, Jr. was appointed as a member of our board of directors in November 2020.
-Mr. Taylor served as Chairman of the board of directors of Twin River Worldwide Holdings from 2010 to 2016 and as Executive Chairman from 2017 to 2019.
+John E. Taylor, Jr. has served as a member of our board of directors since November 2020.
+Mr. Taylor served as Chairman of the board of directors of Twin River Worldwide Holdings (NYSE: TRWH) from 2010 to 2016 and as Executive Chairman from 2017 to 2019.
 Mr. Taylor was formerly the Chief Executive Officer and President of GameLogic, Inc., a provider of internet based games for the regulated gaming industry.
 Mr. Taylor also served as the President and Chief Executive Officer of Dreamport, the gaming and entertainment subsidiary of GTECH Corporation, a then-NYSE listed company while also serving as a member of the Executive Management Committee of GTECH.
 Earlier in his career he served as a senior advisor to the Governor of Rhode Island.
 Mr. Taylor currently serves as a Trustee of Johnson & Wales University and holds a Bachelor of Science degree from Rhode Island College.